amoffat/HeimdaLLM/README.md

 # 📚 Database support

-Currently, sqlite's flavor of SQL is supported.
+- Sqlite
+- MySQL

 There is active development for the other top relational SQL databases.
 To help me prioritize, please vote on which database you would like to see supported:

 [![Static Badge](https://img.shields.io/badge/Vote!-here-limegreen)](https://github.com/amoffat/HeimdaLLM/discussions/2)